 The tutors on the weekend are highly experienced and are selected for their unique areas of expertise and different teaching styles.
 One thing they have in common is their ability to explain things simply and clearly.

-- Dr Monika McNeill is a lecturer in Psychology with nearly 20 years of experience; currently based at Glasgow Caledonian University, where she is a module leader and a popular lecturer in Cognitive and Developmental Psychology.
-Monika also contributes to a number of other modules, e.g. Applied Psychology, Physiology of Behaviour, Research Methods, Health Psychology and Forensic Psychology.
-She has nine years of experience working as an applied psychologist, providing therapeutic interventions and developing psychological programmes for young adults and children with high functioning autism (Asperger Syndrome).
-Monika has taught DE100 and DE200 as an Associate Lecturer in Psychology for over 12 years and in the last few years she has been teaching weekend revision courses for Open University Psychology Society (OUPS).
+Dr Monika McNeill is a lecturer in Psychology with 20 years of experience; currently based at Glasgow Caledonian University, where she is a module leader and a popular lecturer in Cognitive and Developmental Psychology.
+Monika also contributes to a number of other modules, e.g. Forensic Psychology, Applied Psychology, Research Methods, etc. She has nine years of experience working as an applied psychologist, providing therapeutic interventions and developing psychological programmes for young adults and children with high functioning autism (Asperger Syndrome).
+Monika has also worked at The Open University as an Associate Lecturer in Psychology for over 12 years and in the last few years she has been teaching weekend revision courses for Open University Psychology Society (OUPS).

 Please note that this is a paperless event.

 To be more environmentally friendly and to help manage our prices we will email any relevant handouts to all registered attendees, either in advance so that those who need printed versions have plenty of time to organise these, or shortly after the event if the tutor has decided that this is more appropriate for their lecture.
 These are for attendees' personal use and may not be shared.

 We'd like to thank our tutors for working to ensure that their presentations do not contain material to which they do not have copyright and for making them available in this way.
 And in advance, we'd like to thank all of you who support us in actively contributing toward a paperless environment and saving a few trees along the way !

 You can pay for this event in five instalments using the links to the OUPS PayPlan forms below.